 It is recommended that students in the B.A. program in Studio Art take additional studio art courses at the 300- and 400-level as well as additional Art History courses.

-It is recommended that students in the B.A. program in Graphic Design take ART 333 Printmaking I, ART 226 Painting I, and additional 300- and 400-level Graphic Design courses.
+Students in the Graphic Design B.A. option are encouraged to take additional 200- and 300-level Studio Art courses.
 Students who plan to apply to graduate programs in the visual arts should consider the B.F.A. program.